followmyutopia/devextreme-documentation/concepts/05 Widgets/PolarChart/10 Visual Elements/050 Axes/20 Value Axis.md

-Since a point is set up by two coordinates - an argument and a value - there should be two axes: one defining arguments and one defining values.
+﻿Since a point is set up by two coordinates - an argument and a value - there should be two axes: one defining arguments and one defining values.
 This topic describes the axis of values, which is called _value axis_.
 To learn about the axis of arguments, refer to the [Argument Axis](/Documentation/Guide/Widgets/PolarChart/Visual_Elements/#Axes/Argument_Axis) topic.
 To get common information on the **PolarChart** widget's axes, refer to the [Axes](/Documentation/Guide/Widgets/PolarChart/Visual_Elements/#Axes) topic.

 ![Value Axis](/Content/images/doc/17_2/ChartJS/Polar_ValueAxis.png)